mao-research-group/Mechanical-neural-networks/README.md

 ### Regression
 We demonstrate the linear regression task using MNNs.
 The input is a force applied on a node and the outputs are horizontal and vertical displacements defined on other output nodes.
 ### Classification
-We demonstrate the Iris classification task.
+We demonstrate the Iris flower classification task (built-in dataset).
 The inputs are four forces applied on four nodes from features of Iris flower.
 The outputs are displacements of three nodes and the node with largest horizontal displacement indicates the corresponding Iris flower.